jerabaul29/LoggerWavesInIce_InSituWithIridium/notes_building_Oct_2019.md

 # programming procedure

+NOTE: all the following is tested on Ubuntu.

 ## code for the Arduino barebone

 - power controller: using commit **b76f6a5** (current master IS BROKEN), upload the code in the **PowerControl** folder on the barebone Arduino (for example, using an Arduino Uno to program the chip).